Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Lower latency

-Queries are answered by the closest POP instead of travelling to a single distant origin.
-For a global audience, this can cut round-trip times from hundreds of milliseconds to single digits.
+Queries are answered by a routed POP instead of travelling to a single distant origin.
+For a global audience, this can cut round-trip times substantially, especially when the provider peers well near major resolver networks.

 Resilience and high availability